 - Centralize customer information, providing a clear overview of the customer journey to better identify loyalty-creating opportunities.

-- Improve collaboration between teams, such as marketing, sales, and customer service, by using boards to keep team members up-to-date on where a customer is in the pipeline, creating a better customer experience.
+- Improve collaboration between teams, such as marketing, sales, and customer service, by using boards to keep team members up-to-date in what stage a customer is in the pipeline, creating a better customer experience.

 - Manage customer relationships by automating communications and interactions such as emails, newsletters, and sales pipeline processes.